Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 An unprecedented humanitarian crisis continues to unfold in Gaza.

-Doctors Without Borders/Médecins Sans Frontières (MSF) is horrified by the events that began on Oct.
-7, 2023 – both the brutal mass killing of civilians perpetrated by Hamas in Israel, and by the massive attacks on Gaza being pursued by the Israeli military.
+We are horrified by the events that began on Oct.
+7, 2023 – both the brutal mass killing of civilians perpetrated by Hamas in Israel, and by the ongoing campaign of ethnic cleansing of Palestinians now being pursued by the Israeli military in Gaza.
+Through deliberate actions—including forced displacement, annexation, and mass killings—Israel is systematically destroying the conditions necessary for Palestinian life.

 What is MSF doing?